renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 - Firefox 68.4.1
 - geckodriver 0.26.0
-- Google Chrome 80
+- Google Chrome 81
-- chrome_driver 80
+- Chromedriver 81
-- xvfb (X Virtual Framebuffer)
+- Xvfb (X Virtual Framebuffer)
-- phantomjs 2.1.1
+- Phantomjs 2.1.1

 Chrome and Firefox both support headless mode.
 You shouldn't need to do more than install and use the relevant Selenium library for your language.
 Refer to the documentation of associated libraries when configuring your project.